Skip to main content

 • Components - indicates the total number of components in the SBOM and how many of them are verified

-• Assessment/Issues - the only column with an interchangeable heading and related information.
-When Assessment is selected, it shows whether any issues with Compliance or Security were found, or if any Threats were detected.
+• SAFE Assessment/Issues - the only column with an interchangeable heading and related information.
+When SAFE Assessment is selected, it shows whether any issues with Compliance or Security were found, or if any Threats were detected.
+Any of these can be disabled for each user.
+In that case, they will not affect the overall CI status.
 When Issues is selected, the column displays the total number of detected issues of high, medium or low severity.
 This column also shows when the package version was uploaded to the Portal

-• Released - indicates if the package version was released or not
+• Released - indicates the release date of a package version

 • Approval - indicates if the package version was approved or rejected for use in your organization, if its approval was revoked, or if it's still awaiting approval